Meningitis - pneumococcal

 The health care provider will perform a physical exam.
 Questions will focus on symptoms and possible exposure to someone who might have the same symptoms, such as a stiff neck and fever.

 If the provider thinks meningitis is possible, a lumbar puncture (spinal tap) will likely be done.
 This is to obtain a sample of spinal fluid for testing.

 Other tests that may be done include:

 Antibiotics will be started as soon as possible.
 Ceftriaxone is one of the most commonly used antibiotics.

 If the antibiotic is not working and the provider suspects antibiotic resistance, vancomycin or rifampin are used.
-Sometimes, corticosteroids are used, especially in children.
+Sometimes, corticosteroids are used.

 Meningitis is a dangerous infection and it can be deadly.
 The sooner it is treated, the better the chance for recovery.
 Young children and adults over age 50 have the highest risk for death.